Best-of Guides London

 ££ · Spanish

-Peter Sanchez-Iglesias, best known for his restaurants in Bristol, oversees this top-floor spot inside the fashionable The Standard Hotel, overlooking St. Pancras International station.
-Blending his Spanish heritage with a love of all things Mexican, you’ll be able to spot words like ‘birria’, ‘tostada’ and ‘mole’ among the usual Spanish suspects on a fun, accessible menu.
-The signature cocktails suit the vibe of the place, and if you come for Saturday brunch you’ll be treated to a selection of tacos.
+Peter Sanchez-Iglesias, best known for his restaurants in Bristol, oversees this top-floor spot inside the fashionable The Standard hotel, overlooking St. Pancras International station.
+Blending his Spanish heritage with a love of all things Mexican, you’ll be able to spot words like ‘carnitas’, ‘tostada’ and ‘mole’ among the usual Spanish suspects on a fun, accessible menu.
+The signature cocktails suit the vibe of the place, and if you come for lunch you’ll be treated to a selection of tacos.

 Book The Standard London with The MICHELIN Guide →